NathanApple/Upload-Binus-SOCS-From-Terminal/README.md

 if cid = ?, it will print all avaible cid to use

 ## More Info
+Discord : Hiko#6357

-There will be more update to come, please feel free to ask anything with me Discord : Hiko#6357
+There will be more update to come,
+Please feel free to ask anything with me and help me by creating pull request